MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 4. On the **Protection** blade, you can change the permissions, content expiration, and offline access settings.
 For more information about configuring these protection settings, see [How to configure a label for Rights Management protection](configure-policy-protection.md)

     Click **OK** to keep your changes, and on the **Label** blade, click **Save**.

+    On the **Azure Information Protection - Labels** blade, you now see your new label displayed with the **PROTECTION** column to indicate that it contains protection settings.
+These protection settings display as templates to applications and services that support the Azure Rights Management service.

+5. If the newly created template should not be available to all users, you must add the newly created label to a policy other than the Global policy:

+    a.
+From the **CLASSIFICATIONS** > **Policies** menu option, select **Policies**.

+    b.
+Select **Add a new policy** and then, on the **Policy** blade, specify a name for the scope of users, and a description.
+Then, use the option **Select which users or groups get this policy.
+Groups must be email-enabled.** to select the subset of users.

+    Alternatively, if a policy already exists for your subset of users, select that policy instead from the **Policy** blade.

+    c.
+From the **Policy** blade, select **Add or remove labels**.
+Then, on the **Policy: Add or remove labels** blade, select the newly created label that contains your protection settings, and click **OK**.

+    d.
+Back on the **Policy** blade, click **Save**.

 ## Next steps